The Hi-Fives

 The Hi-Fives are an American rock band from the San Francisco Bay Area.

 History

 The band was formed in 1994 after drummer Al Sobrante (John Kiffmeyer) left the previous incarnations, The Ne'er Do Wells and Thee Shatners.
 Sobrante was replaced by drummer Julie Rose, formerly of Red No.9.
-Julie remained with the band through the recording of the first Lookout!
+Rose remained with the band through the recording of the first Lookout!
 Records album Welcome To My Mind.
 The title track was a minor hit on college radio and modern rock stations.

-Julie left the band for personal reasons and was replaced by Evan Mendell from Benicia.
+Rose left the band for personal reasons and was replaced by Evan Mendell from Benicia.
 The band was asked to open for Green Day during the 1994 Dookie tour, along with Pansy Division.
-Evan left the band after the tour and was replaced by Danny Seelig from The Phantom Surfers.
+Mendell left the band after the tour and was replaced by Danny Seelig from The Phantom Surfers.